-I-LU-1.4.d.2 Fallowed Agricultural Lands Degrade Community Character

-Long-term fallowed agricultural lands with no reasonable prospect of a resumption of cultivation are unsightly and create an impression of community decline and also a potential health hazard due to soil contaminants in windblown silt and sand.
+Issue-LU-2.5 Fallowed Agricultural Lands Degrade Community Character Longterm fallowed agricultural lands with no reasonable prospect of a resumption of cultivation are unsightly and create an impression of community decline and also a potential health hazard due to soil contaminants in windblown silt and sand.

-Restore and revegetate existing fallowed (abandoned) farmlands and convert to open space uses to enhance community character, health and safety, and tourism appeal.
+Goal-LU-2.5 Restoration and revegetation of existing fallowed (abandoned) farmlands and their conversion to open space uses to enhance community character, health and safety, and tourism appeal.

-Restore and revegetate existing fallowed and abandoned farmlands and convert to open space lands held in trust by a suitable County or other governmental or non-governmental entity.
+Policy-LU-2.5.1 Prioritize the preservation and restoration of existing fallowed and abandoned farmlands with their conversion to open space lands held in trust by the County or other suitable governmental or non-governmental organization.